StevenBlack/vocab/million-dollar-words.md

 A shiver, as from a thrill or a fright.
 A frisson passes through an audience watching the shower scene in Alfred Hitchcock's Psycho.
 The word is best used as a reaction to situations that intend to scare, such as roller coaster rides or horror films.
 It's actually a nice way to say goosebumps.
-Pronounced FREE-SON.

 ### fulgent
 Very bright; shining or radiant.
 A good word for describing things like the spaceship in Close Encounters of the Third Kind, or the full moon.
-Pronounced FUL-JENT.

 ### fulgurant